tojo04/redditProject/README.md

 # Reddit-like Nested Comment Section

-A React-based implementation of a threaded comment system similar to Reddit.
+A React  implementation of a threaded comment system similar to Reddit.
 It features  hierarchical comment structures with reply functionality.
 I Also added the Upvote/Downvote functionality.

 ## Features